swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 Having this knowledge let's implement DFS and BFS in Swift.
 Additionally let's take a look at some additional topics which are very interesting as well:

 - Finding the shortest path with unweighted graph
-- Finding cycle in an undirected graph
+- Finding a cycle in an undirected graph
-- Finding cycle in a directed graph
+- Finding a cycle in a directed graph

 #### DFS